mvrey/AICode/README.md

 For operating systems other than Windows x64, or for release builds, the engine code must be compiled manually.

+If you want to run the project without the hassle of setting it up, there's a windows executable under the /bin directory.

 # 1. Project Description